chris-gibs/CardGameApp/README.md

 gem "wisper", "~> 2.0"

 ## System/Hardware Requirements
-Most systems and hardware configurations with access to the terminal and Ruby using either Linux/Mac/Windows operating systems should be sufficient to run this program.
+Most systems and hardware configurations with access to the bash terminal and Ruby version 2.7.2 using either Linux/Mac/Windows operating systems should be sufficient to run this program.
+This program was originally tested on a Ubuntu Linux distro.

 # Control Flow Diagram
 ![T1A3_ControlFlowDiagram](./docs/T1A3_ControlFlowDiagram.jpg)